aakashsinha19/Aspectus/Dependencies/Image Segmentation/depImgSegmentation.md

-# Dependencies used for performing Image Classification
+# Dependencies used for performing Image Segmentation

   1. Tensorflow 0.12
   2. VGG 16s Model